Sunday, June 27, 2010

 B: I’ll have to remember the lines “Bora e zerit tënd mbi zemrën time ra / Mbuloi strehën e fundit të dashurisë” next time I find myself trapped in a loveless relationship.
 Ironically, this is the warmest and most beautiful Albanian has sounded in any of the country’s entries.

-A: From the shorn, often fragile vocals to the by turns delicate and rich composition, this is an absolute triumph.
+A: From the shorn, often fragile vocals to the delicate and rich composition, this is an absolute triumph.

-V: I would have sprayed that Serbian audience with bullets had Olta not sung them into submission.
+V: Olta sings the hostile Serbian audience into submission.
 Fucking brilliant, and such maturity.

 26 Switzerland